Home

 All about Gabbro and Websterite Properties

 Know all about Gabbro and Websterite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Gabbro and Websterite belong to Igneous Rocks.Texture of Gabbro is Phaneritic whereas that of Websterite is Clastic, Granular, Phaneritic, Porphyritic.
 Gabbro appears Veined and Shiny and Websterite appears Layered, Banded, Veined and Shiny.
-The luster of Gabbro is not available while that of Websterite is dull to vitreous to submetallic.
+The luster of Gabbro is while that of Websterite is dull to vitreous to submetallic.
 Gabbro is available in dark grey to black colors whereas Websterite is available in black to grey, bluish - grey, dark greenish - grey, green, light greenish grey colors.
 The commercial uses of Gabbro are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Websterite are cemetery markers, commemorative tablets, creating artwork, laboratory bench tops, jewelry, sea defence, tombstones.

 Compare Igneous Rocks